cockroachdb/docs/v2.2/upgrade-cockroach-version.md

 Because of CockroachDB's [multi-active availability](multi-active-availability.html) design, you can perform a "rolling upgrade" of your CockroachDB cluster.
 This means that you can upgrade nodes one at a time without interrupting the cluster's overall health and operations.

 {{site.data.alerts.callout_info}}
-This page shows you how to upgrade to the latest v2.1 release ({{page.release_info.version}}) from v2.0.x, or from any patch release in the v2.1.x series.
-To upgrade within the v2.0.x series, see [the v2.0 version of this page](https://www.cockroachlabs.com/docs/v2.0/upgrade-cockroach-version.html).
+This page shows you how to upgrade to the latest v2.2 release ({{page.release_info.version}}) from v2.1.x, or from any patch release in the v2.2.x series.
+To upgrade within the v2.1.x series, see [the v2.1 version of this page](https://www.cockroachlabs.com/docs/v2.1/upgrade-cockroach-version.html).
 {{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade

 When upgrading, you can skip patch releases, **but you cannot skip full releases**.
-Therefore, if you are upgrading from v1.1.x to v2.1:
+Therefore, if you are upgrading from v2.0.x to v2.2:

-1. First [upgrade to v2.0](../v2.0/upgrade-cockroach-version.html).
-Be sure to complete all the steps, include the [finalization step](../v2.0/upgrade-cockroach-version.html#finalize-the-upgrade).
+1. First [upgrade to v2.1](../v2.1/upgrade-cockroach-version.html).
+Be sure to complete all the steps.

-2. Then return to this page and perform a second rolling upgrade to v2.1.
+2. Then return to this page and perform a second rolling upgrade to v2.2.

-If you are upgrading from v2.0.x or from any v2.1.x patch release, you do not have to go through intermediate releases; continue to step 2.
+If you are upgrading from v2.1.x or from any v2.2.x patch release, you do not have to go through intermediate releases; continue to step 2.

 ## Step 2.
 Prepare to upgrade